 Commission nationale d’inclusion (CNI)

 The Commission nationale d’inclusion (CNI, National Inclusion Commission) intervenes at the national level.
-Its task is to process requests for a diagnosis or specialised care for a pupil with special educational needs.
+Its task is to process requests for specialised care for a pupil with special educational needs.
 The CNI generally operates on the basis of a request from either the parents, or an adult pupil, or an approved psychosocial service, or by the pupil’s family doctor, or on the basis of a file forwarded by an inclusion commission (commission d’inclusion, CI), always with the agreement of the parents or the adult pupil.

 In many cases the CNI instructs one or more of the competence centres to draw up a specialised diagnosis.
-The CNI also monitors the implementation of the measures proposed and accepted by the parents or the adult pupil.

 Competence centres